NucleusPowered/site-v2/docs/modules/kit.md

 ## Commands in Kits

-Nucleus 0.25.0 introduced adding commands to kits.
-This does not apply to first join kits.

 It's _very_ important to note that any command will be run by the console, _so only give the ability to add commands to kits to **highly** trusted players._ As a result, the kit command add permission, `kit.command.add.base` is in the `NONE` group for permissions to try to protect against rogue admins.

 ### Viewing the commands in a kit